nickrosh/Tech_Notes/Software Engineering/SOLID Principles.md

-These principles help you write better, more modular code that can be extended and used by a large team.
+These principles help you write better, more modular object oriented code that can be extended and used by a large team.